-Where a student's behaviour disrupts the teaching and learning of other students, the school leadership have to weigh the needs of that students with the needs of other students and staff.
+Where a student's behaviour disrupts the teaching and learning of other students, the school leadership have to weigh the needs of the relevant student(s) with the needs of other students and staff.
 This requires the application of professional skill and judgement in each individual case, while considering the student(s) involved, specific circumstances/context of the incident and the impact on and perception of other students.